Thermoproteus

-In taxonomy, Thermoproteus is a genus of the Thermoproteaceae.
+Thermoproteus is a genus of archaeans in the family Thermoproteaceae.
 These prokaryotes are thermophilic sulphur-dependent organisms related to the genera Sulfolobus, Pyrodictium and Desulfurococcus.
 They are hydrogen-sulphur autotrophs and can grow at temperatures of up to 95 °C.

 Description and significance

 Thermoproteus is a genus of anaerobes that grow in the wild by autotrophic sulfur reduction.
 Like other hyperthermophiles, Thermoproteus represents a living example of some of Earth's earliest organisms, located at the base of the Archaea.

 Genome structure

 Genetic sequencing of Thermoproteus has revealed much about the organism's modes of metabolism.
 Total genome length is 1.84 Mbp, and the DNA is double-stranded and circular.
 Genes are arranged in co-transcribed clusters called operons.
 The Thermoproteus tenax genome has been completely sequenced.